Business Insider Is Hiring A Research Analyst For Our Paid Research Service

-We’re hiring a Research Analyst to join the growing Business Insider Intelligence team.
+We’re hiring a Research Analyst to join the quickly expanding Business Insider Intelligence team.

 What Is BI Intelligence?

 BI Intelligence is a subscription research service from Business Insider that provides insights, data, and tech industry analysis.
-We publish notes and in-depth reports as well as an exhaustive library of charts and data sets that help subscribers stay on top of key tech trends.
-The service, launched in 2012, has experienced rapid growth.
-It has expanded beyond an original focus on the mobile industry and has launched a second coverage area on social media.
+We publish notes and in-depth reports as well as an exhaustive library of charts and data that help subscribers stay on top of key tech trends.
+The service, launched in 2012, has experienced rapid growth and is now expanding to analyse all things social media.
+This complements our existing focus on the mobile industry.
 We plan to expand further in the near future.
 Check out BII here.

 What’s The Job?

-We’re looking for a hardworking Research Analyst with extremely strong writing, analytic, and data-processing skills to support our work across industry verticals.
-We serve a rapidly growing subscriber base of companies and individuals in the mobile, media, advertising/marketing, and tech worlds.
-The ideal applicant will understand tech industry dynamics and possess the ability to cut through noise and fluff by putting hard numbers to important trends.
+We’re looking for a hardworking Research Analyst with extremely strong writing, analytic, and data-processing skills to focus on social media topics.
+We serve a rapidly growing subscriber base of mobile, media, advertising/marketing, and tech professionals.
+The ideal applicant will have a voracious appetite for tech and social media news, and the ability to cut through noise by putting hard numbers to important trends.

-The candidate will support the Editorial Director and the analyst team by producing original in-depth reports, curated data sets, graphics, and daily charts on social and mobile trends.

-This job requires resourcefulness and creativity in finding relevant data, and an ability to think critically in order to identify insights of real value.
+The candidate will work with the Editorial Director and the analyst team to produce original in-depth reports, news notes, and daily charts.
+This job requires resourcefulness and creativity in finding relevant data sets, and an ability to think critically in order to identify insights of real value.

 Desired Skills & Experience: